RLM LinkedIn Tag

 To help you ensure you are knowledgeable and prepared, we’ve compiled everything you need to know about the RTO audit and rectification process, what you can do to prepare, some internal audit examples you can utilise, and other important considerations that will help you remain compliant.

-Check out our relevant article, Tips in Preparing for Your Annual Declaration on Compliance.
+Check out our relevant article Tips in Preparing for your Annual Declaration on Compliance

 Key Steps of an ASQA RTO Audit

-There are a few scenarios in which ASQA initiates an audit: your RTO is new and seeking registration, your RTO is changing its scope, renewing your registration, or you are the unlucky recipient of a random audit.
+There are a few scenarios in which ASQA initiates an audit; your RTO is new and seeking registration, your RTO is changing its scope, you are renewing your registration, or you are the unlucky recipient of a random audit.
 In less desirable circumstances, ASQA may initiate an audit based on information that indicates your RTO may be non-compliant.
 Here are the key steps you can expect as part of that process.

 Planning the RTO Audit